YodasMyDad/ZauberCMS/ReadMe.md

 # ZauberCMS - The Blazor CMS

-### Important!
-ZauberCMS is currently in alpha and I'm working to get it to beta
+### ZauberCMS is currently in alpha and I'm working to get it to beta

 ZauberCMS is a CMS built on **Blazor**.
 The admin is built using InteractiveServer and the front end (Your website) is built using the [new static rendering](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0) (But you can build it in Server or WASM if you want).
 The CMS is [inspired by Umbraco](https://umbraco.com/), and follows many of the